 Do you have a hard time taking care of yourself?
 Is self care a totally foreign concept for you?
 I know that I struggle with figuring out the best self care ideas to implement that won’t cost too much money or time.
+To improve my year I decided to throw myself a bit of a self care party!
+I’ve come up with a bunch of ideas for self care and I’m excited to share them with you.

 Yes, I’m almost the big 4-0.
 It’s hard for me to believe it, but I just turned 39.
 I’m not sure how I feel about the whole thing, however, I’ll take the advice of a friend who said – getting older each year is better than the alternative…